Ridge Debates

 '23 National Urban Debater of the Year

-im a policy judge who is good for your Ks or more trad LD Strats, but I won't be able to get the tricks debate.
+I'm a policy judge who is good for your Ks or more trad LD Strats, but I won't be able to get the tricks debate.
+I judge a handful of LD debates in a season and will not be familiar with your topic.

-I am not familiar with the topic; it's your burden to explain acronyms or any other norms I might miss becuase of that!
-I prefer depth over breadth.
+I am not familiar with the topic; it's your burden to explain acronyms or any other norms I might miss because of that!
+Prioritize depth over breadth.

 TL;DR

-i'll happily evaluate anything, i just care about you having fun and being kind to your opponents. debate isn't always a safe space so anything you do that legitimately harms the safety of the space will deck your speaks and make you lose.
+i'll happily evaluate anything, i just care about you having fun and being kind to your opponents. anything you do that legitimately harms the safety of debate space will deck your speaks and make you lose.

 speed? – sure